 - Inspect seals and seam sealer coverage.

-- Wash and inspect rocker panel area regularly for chips or damage.
+- Wash and inspect the rocker panel area regularly for chips or damage.

 - Touch up paint or primer where needed to prevent rust from returning.